voxlz/kanjiken-kanjivg/my_code/kanji.md

 2. **6 components or less**.
 I want the user to be able to quickly input a kanji, so I will limit myself to 6 components or less.
 This is a bit arbitrary, but I think it's a good compromise between complexity and usability.
 This may force me to invent new radicals, but that's fine.
 3. **Keep proper stroke order**.
 Learning kanji means learning proper stroke order.
 Therefore I will not allow radicals that contain non consecutive strokes. '戈' for example, where the first line is sometimes drawn before pausing and drawing other stuff, to later finish the radical.
 4. **Keep it simple**.
 Unnecessary complexity should be avoided.
 If a radical is only used in one or two kanji, and I can make due without it (it won't increase components beyond 6 elsewhere), I will.
 This is to keep the number of radicals and additional kanjis down to a minimum, and to keep the system simple.
+5. **Consistency**.
+The same kanji should always be represented by the same components.
+I won't allow inconsistencies, as these lead to confusion and mistakes for new learners.

 ## Unicode blocks